dmairs/botse/docs/battles/status-effects/maim.md

 ---

+**If a unit rolls 1 damage on it's Combat skill dice, how much damage does it deal?**

+The 1 is halfed to 0.5, which rounded down is 0.
+Therefore, the unit will deal 0 damage.

+---

 **How does Maim interact with rolling Combat dice in [<img src="/icons/defensive.svg" alt="Defensive Icon" className="icon-svg" />](/docs/battles/battle-forms/defensive) battle form?**

 Maim only interacts with damage dealt, so you may still freely roll Combat dice and place them in [active slots](/docs/glossary/active-slot).